SayenkoDesign/sayenkodesign/wp-content/plugins/gravity-forms-google-analytics-event-tracking/README.txt

 * Enabled custom category/action/label on a per form basis.

 == Upgrade Notice ==

+= 1.7.1 =
+Removing SSL requirement.
+Needs more testing.

+= 1.7.0 =
+Updates to measurement protocol.
+Friendly notices for incompatible PHP versions and no UA codes.

 = 1.6.5 =
 Ability to add multiple UA codes in the feed settings